 In order to prevent heat related illness, limit your time and activity outdoors on hot, humid days.
 Drink plenty of fluids, such as water and sports drinks, and avoid caffeine and alcohol.
 Dress in lightweight clothing and protect yourself from the sun with sunscreen, sunglasses, and a hat.
 Take breaks often to rest and rehydrate, mist your skin with a spray bottle, and properly warm up and cool down if exercising.
 Try to plan activities during cooler times of the day.
 If you start having muscle cramps or begin to feel ill in any way, cool yourself and hydrate immediately.

 Even if your condition has not yet progressed to heat stroke, you may need IV fluids to rehydrate so it doesn’t worsen.
-CHI St. Luke’s Health emergency departments provide treatment for any serious heat-related illness.
+St. Luke’s Health emergency departments provide treatment for any serious heat-related illness.